bitquery/graphql-docs/docs/Schema/ethereum/coinpath.md

 <details>
 <summary>Filtering Options</summary>

-Money flow data can be filtered using following arguments:
+Coinpath data can be filtered using following arguments:

 - `currency`: Filter by the currency involved in the transaction.
 - `date`: Filter by the date of the transaction.